Introduction to quantum groups: 7a. Partitions, easiness

 \begin{theorem} Each category of partitions $D=(D(k,l))$ produces a family of compact quantum groups $G=(G_N)$, one for each $N\in\mathbb N$, via the formula

 which produces a Tannakian category, and the Tannakian duality correspondence. \end{theorem}

-\begin{proof} This follows indeed from Woronowicz's Tannakian duality, in its ``soft'' form from \cite{mal}, as explained in section 4 above.
+\begin{proof} This follows indeed from Woronowicz's Tannakian duality \cite{wo2}, best formulated in its ``soft'' form from \cite{mal}, as explained in chapter 4.
 Indeed, let us set:

-By using the axioms in Definition 7.1, and the categorical properties of the operation $\pi\to T_\pi$, from Proposition 7.2 above, we deduce that $C=(C(k,l))$ is a Tannakian category.
-Thus the Tannakian duality applies, and gives the result. \end{proof}
+By using the axioms in Definition 7.1, and the categorical properties of the operation $\pi\to T_\pi$, from Proposition 7.2, we deduce that $C=(C(k,l))$ is a Tannakian category, in the sense of chapter 4.
+Thus Tannakian duality applies, and gives the result. \end{proof}